TEMPTATIONS & TRIALS

 God never tempts us with evil.
 God always tests our obedience.
 It is Satan that tempts us by appealing to our lusts, which is why he is called the Tempter.
 Notice the distinction: God tests us and Satan tempts us.
 The word used for both is the same and so the proper rendering is determined by the context.

-Let us be clear: tests from God are not evil against us but to test and prove our obedience as in the case with Abraham, whereas lustful temptations are of Satan.
+Let us be clear: tests from God are not evil against us but to prove our obedience as in the case with Abraham, whereas temptations are of Satan.
 Lust is the desire for that which God has defined as sin.
 If there is no lust in us then we cannot be tempted with evil.
 If we succumb to temptations then it becomes sin.
 This is why Jesus is our perfect High Priest: He overcame all the evil temptations of Satan.
 Jesus Christ was tested when He willingly suffered as our Passover.
 All of us are tested by God and all of us are tempted by Satan.

 Certainly, we should always pray when tests come upon us as they are our only protection against temptation:

-MATTHEW 26:41 Watch and pray, so that you do not enter into temptation; the spirit indeed is willing, but the flesh is weak.
+MATTHEW 26:41 “Watch and pray, lest you enter into temptation.
+The spirit indeed is willing, but the flesh is weak.”

 Jesus overcame temptation by spending much time in prayer to God.
 Likewise, if God is not first in our lives, we cannot resist Satan’s temptations (James 4:7).
 In the parable of the sower, it is temptation causes some to fall away: